-The breakdown of the fees paid in total to the external auditors for audit and non-audit services is shown on page 94.
+The breakdown of the fees paid in total to the external auditors for audit and non-audit services is shown on page 84.

 12.7 The AC should review the policy and arrangements by which staff of the company and any other persons may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
 The AC's objective should be to ensure that arrangements are in place for such concerns to be raised and independently investigated, and for appropriate follow-up action to be taken.

-The existence of a whistle-blowing policy should be disclosed in the company's Annual Report, and procedures for raising such concerns should be publicly disclosed as appropriate.
 The Group has established a Code of Conduct and Business Principles against Corruption that sets the guidelines regarding appropriate corporate behavior and business ethics within the Group.
 The Group has also established a whistle-blowing policy which provides the channel for employees of the Group to raise, in good faith and in confidence, any concerns about improprieties in financial reporting or other matters.
-There were no reported incidents pertaining to whistle-blowing in FY2015.
+There were no reported incidents pertaining to whistle-blowing in FY2016.